 Small enterprises are defined as having fewer than 50 persons employed.
-Figure 1 shows that in 2015 they made up the vast majority of enterprises in the EU-28, ranging from 97 % in Germany, and 95 % in the EFTA country Switzerland, to above 98 % in the remaining EU countries (only countries for which data are available are shown in the figures in this article).
-In contrast, large enterprises with 250 or more persons employed account for 0.5 % or less of all enterprises in all the EU countries.
+Figure 1 shows that in 2018 they made up the vast majority of enterprises in the EU, ranging from 97 % in Germany and Luxembourg, 95 % in the EFTA country Switzerland, to 98 % and above in the remaining EU Member States (only countries for which data are available are shown in the figures in this article).
+By contrast, large enterprises, with 250 or more persons employed account for 0.5 % or less of all enterprises in all EU Member States.
 Medium-sized enterprises, which employ between 50 and 249 persons, are generally more predominant in countries with a greater proportion of large enterprises.

 Small enterprises account for about half of employment

 The distribution of total employment across small, medium-sized and large enterprises is shown in Figure 2.
-In 2015, small enterprises typically accounted for between 40 % and 60 % of total employment.
-The two exceptions are Italy at the higher end with 66 % and the United Kingdom at the lower end with 38 %.
-When looking at Figures 1 and 2 together, we see that small and medium-sized enterprises in Greece, which together account for almost 100 % of all enterprises in Greece, account for 86 % of total employment, whereas in the United Kingdom 98 % of small enterprises account for only 38 % of total employment.
+In 2018, small enterprises typically accounted for between 40 % and 60 % of total employment.
+Greece, at the higher end, had 70 % of employment in small enterprises, while the same share in Sweden, at the lower end, was 38 %.
+Looking at Figures 1 and 2 together, small and medium-sized enterprises typically account for 99.5 % or more of enterprises but account for approximately two thirds of total employment.

-The distribution of value added by size class in 2015 is shown in Figure 3.
+The distribution of value added by size class in 2018 is shown in Figure 3.
 Small enterprises generally account for around 35 % to 50 % of the total value added.
-However, lower shares of value added by small enterprise are found in Poland (30 %), Romania (33 %) and Czechia, Germany and the United Kingdom (each with 34 %); the highest share is found in Malta (59 %).
+However, the lowest shares of value added by small enterprises are found in Ireland (26 %), Germany (31 %), Sweden (31 %), France (32 %) and Poland (33 %); the highest share is found in Malta (56 %).

 Due to economies of scale, value added per employed person is generally higher in large enterprises than in small enterprises (see Figure 4).
 However, in several countries value added per person appears to be the same in medium-sized and large enterprises, while small enterprises show somewhat lower value added per employed person.